How your operation gets ready.

 The competency map

 Capabilities every operator needs, broken into tiers with assessment criteria.
+Covers human capabilities and AI behaviors.
 Named, version-controlled, evolved quarterly.

 - Tier 01–04 levels with criteria